 ·The track underwent a repave in 2010.

 ·Richard Petty leads the series in July race starts at Daytona with 32.
-Jeff Gordon leads all active drivers with 22 starts – this weekend will be Gordon’s final start at Daytona.
+Jeff Gordon leads all active drivers with 21 starts.

 ·Fireball Roberts won the inaugural Coors Light pole for the July race at Daytona in 1959 with a speed of 144.997 mph.

-·Jeff Gordon leads all active drivers in Daytona July race poles, with two.
+·37 drivers have Coors Light poles at Daytona for the July event, led by NASCAR Hall of Famer Cale Yarborough with eight.
+Jeff Gordon leads all active drivers in July race poles, with two.
 Gordon started first in 2007 due to qualifying being cancelled as well.

 ·Oldest Daytona pole winner: MarkMartin (07/02/2011 – 52 years, 5 months, 23 days).

-Eight of the 56 (14.2%) July NASCAR Sprint Cup Series races at Daytona have been won from the Coors Light pole; the most recent was Kevin Harvick in 2010.
+·Eight of the 55 (14.5%) July NASCAR Sprint Cup Series races at Daytona have been won from the Coors Light pole; the most recent was Kevin Harvick in 2010.

 ·The Coors Light pole is the most proficient starting position in the field, producing more winners (eight) than any other starting position in the July race at Daytona International Speedway.

-·The deepest in the field that a race winner has started at Daytona is 42nd, by Tony Stewart in the 2012 July race.
+·The deepest in the field that a race winner has started at Daytona was 42nd, by Tony Stewart in the 2012 July race.

 ·Buddy Baker leads the series in runner-up finishes in the July race at Daytona with five; followed by Richard Petty and Sterling Marlin with four.
 Jimmie Johnson and Kyle Busch lead all active drivers with two each.